Koushikphy/kbib/Readme.md

     ```bash
     kbib -pdf article.pdf
     ```
-* Get bibtex from all pdf in the current folder
+* Get bibtex from all pdfs in the current folder
     ```bash
     kbib -pdf *.pdf
     ```